 This article is also available in 中文.

 After you decided to talk to a psychologist or other mental health professional, you will soon discover that there are many of us out there.
-Over the years of interacting with clients and being a client myself, I am sharing my thoughts on how to select the right psychologist here.
+Over the years of interacting with clients and being a client myself, I am sharing my thoughts on how to choose the right psychologist here.

 Before you book a session with a psychologist: